ChatGPT vs Gemini: Which Should You Actually Use?

 Planning Trips, Meals, and Life Admin

-Both are strong planners, and this is where free tiers matter.
-A trip itinerary or a week of meal plans takes several rounds of back-and-forth, and free ChatGPT limits how many GPT-5.5 messages you get in each 5-hour window, per OpenAI's help center.
-Free Gemini also has limits that refresh every 5 hours, but for long planning sessions its integration wins again: it can check your Google Calendar, and its answers can flow straight into Docs or Keep.
+Both are strong planners, and this is where free tiers matter -- and where ChatGPT just took the lead.
+A trip itinerary or a week of meal plans takes several rounds of back-and-forth, which is exactly what used to exhaust free ChatGPT's five-hour window.
+That ceiling is gone: OpenAI's GPT-5.6 help page states Free and Go get unlimited everyday text chats, so a long planning session no longer runs out.
+Free Gemini's limits still refresh every 5 hours, but for long planning sessions its integration wins again: it can check your Google Calendar, and its answers can flow straight into Docs or Keep.

 If you are planning something complex on a paid plan, Google AI Pro's 1-million-token context window (per Google's Gemini limits page) means you can paste an entire guidebook's worth of research into one conversation.
-ChatGPT Plus counters with reasoning modes: switch GPT-5.5 to Medium or High and it thinks harder about genuinely tricky trade-offs, like comparing flight-plus-hotel bundles.
+ChatGPT Plus counters with reasoning effort: raise GPT-5.6 Sol to medium or higher and it thinks harder about genuinely tricky trade-offs, like comparing flight-plus-hotel bundles.

 Photos and Images